-Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry
+Vintage Computer Chip Collectibles, Memorabilia & Jewelry

-image of western electric logo
+western electric

-image of the Bell Labs logo
+Bell Labs

 AT&T / Western Electric / Bell Labs Memorabilia